 So, I have a plenty of time when I was in Seattle last December.
 Although the weather was cold, the sky was gloomy and foggy, but I felt good about it.
 Especially because I just came from Singapore which had much warmer weather.
-However, at the other side, my brother seemed to be worry about me of getting bored by doing nothing over holiday.
+However, at the other side, my brother seemed to worry about me of getting bored by doing nothing over the holiday.
 So, he got me this.

 Adventure Bald Eagle Tours